Furones: Approximate Dominating Set Solver

 Complexity

-+ We present a polynomial-time algorithm achieving a Sqrt(n)-approximation ratio for MIS, providing strong evidence that P = NP by efficiently solving a computationally hard problem with near-optimal solutions.
++ We present a polynomial-time algorithm for MDS, providing strong evidence that P = NP by efficiently solving a computationally hard problem with near-optimal solutions.

 License